 Purely looking at credit score minimums, FHA loans generally allow for lower scores than what most VA lenders want to see.
-FHA lenders may be OK with a 580 FICO score in some cases, while most VA lenders will typically look for a minimum 620.
+FHA lenders may be OK with a 580 FICO score in some cases, while a 660 FICO is common for some VA lenders.

 But VA loans may have more flexible credit guidelines when it comes to things like bankruptcy, foreclosure and short sales.